-The ITC applies to the value of solar panels installed on your primary or secondary residence in the United States.
-The solar system must have been installed on a property you own after January 1, 2006 for you to be eligible for the credit.
-Originally, the ITC covered 30% of all system installation costs (panels, labor, accessories and equipment), although the covered amount has fluctuated slightly over the last few years between 26-30%.
+The ITC applies to the value of a solar system installed on your primary or secondary residence in the United States.
+The solar panels must have been installed on a property you own after January 1, 2006 for you to claim the credit.
+Originally, the ITC covered 30% of all installation costs (panels, accessories, labor and equipment), although the total amount has fluctuated slightly over the last few years between 26-30%.
 The amount you qualify for will depend on when your solar system was installed.
-There is no cap on the claim amount.
+There is no cap on the amount you can claim.

-In August 2022, the ITC (now called the Clean Energy Credit) was bolstered by the passage of the Inflation Reduction Act.
-With the new provisions, solar installation projects that are completed between 2022 and 2032 might qualify for a 30% tax credit.
-The amount of the credit will then decrease slightly each year until the current Clean Energy Credit expires in 2035.
-Starting in 2023, the expansion to the program will also make claiming credit for energy storage systems easier than ever before.
+In August 2022, the ITC (now referred to as the Clean Energy Credit) was expanded and extended by the passing of the Inflation Reduction Act.
+The Clean Energy Credit has increased the current credit up to 30% for solar installation projects started after January 1, 2022 and completed by the end of 2032.
+After 2032, the percentage will decrease slightly each year until the program expires in 2035.
+Beginning in 2023, it will also be easier to get credits for energy storage systems under the new laws.

 Click here to learn more about the new Inflation Reduction Act.
-To better understand how the new Clean Energy Credit applies to you, get in touch with your local Morgan Hill solar installation company.
+To better understand how the new Clean Energy Credit might apply to you, get in touch with your local Morgan Hill solar installers.